gitlabhq/gitlab-runner/docs/executors/docker.md

 All other containers for jobs and services run in unprivileged mode.

-Because they run as non-root, it's _almost safe_ to use with privileged mode images like Docker-in-Docker rootless or Buildkit rootless.
+Because they run as non-root, it's _almost safe_ to use with privileged mode images like Docker-in-Docker rootless or BuildKit rootless.

 For more information about security issues, see [Security risks for Docker executors](../security/index.md#usage-of-docker-executor).

 ## Configure a Docker ENTRYPOINT

-By default the Docker executor doesn't override the [`ENTRYPOINT` of a Docker image](https://docs.docker.com/engine/reference/run/#entrypoint-default-command-to-execute-at-runtime) and passes `sh` or `bash` as [`COMMAND`](https://docs.docker.com/engine/reference/run/#cmd-default-command-or-options) to start a container that runs the job script.
+By default the Docker executor doesn't override the [`ENTRYPOINT` of a Docker image](https://docs.docker.com/engine/reference/run/#entrypoint-default-command-to-execute-at-runtime).
+It passes `sh` or `bash` as [`COMMAND`](https://docs.docker.com/engine/reference/run/#cmd-default-command-or-options) to start a container that runs the job script.

 To ensure a job can run, its Docker image must: